TormentedTraveler/docs-test-repo/java-code.md

 ---

 ## 6. Future Enhancements
-- Implement authentication for admin and customer roles.
-- Add detailed reporting for sales and inventory.
+- Add adding user feature for admin.
 - Enhance the UI with advanced filtering and sorting options.
+- Enhance admin stattistics.

 ---